Accessible Bude

 If you have not registered for the scheme, your Blue Badge will give an extra hour for free when purchasing a Pay and Display ticket.

-There are two large Beach Huts at Summerleaze Beach, just a few metres from the car park and the accessible/Changing Places toilet.
+There are two large Beach Huts at Summerleaze Beach, just a few metres from the car park and accessible/Changing Places toilet.

 Many other Beach Huts are accessible, depending on individual needs.